sergeyprokudin/scholtrack/README.md

 scholtrack --paper-ids 11665dbecb17ef4d3d71b75b8666ce0e61bd43fa a57debf768b0454e60c97d16d1cf80e9b3ae8a55 --output-type csv --output my_citations.csv
 ```

-This command will:
-- Fetch the citations for the provided paper IDs.
+This command fetches citations for the provided paper IDs, sorts them by citation count, and saves the results to `my_citations.csv`.
-- Sort the citations by the default field (citation count).
-- Save the results to `my_citations.csv`.

-### Example 2: Fetch and Display Citations for Paper IDs list from a File, Sorted by Arxiv Appearance
+### Example 2: Fetch and Display Citations from a File, Sorted by ArXiv ID

 ```bash
 scholtrack --file collections/nerf.txt --sort-by arxiv --output-type stdout
 ```

-This command will:
-- Fetch citations for the paper IDs in the `collections/nerf.txt` file.
+This command fetches citations for papers listed in `collections/nerf.txt`, sorts them by ArXiv ID, and displays the results in the terminal.
-- Sort the citations according to their Arxiv IDs.
-- Display the results directly in the terminal (stdout).

 ### Example 3: Fetch Citations and Save to TXT, Skipping Abstracts